brapana/TalkBot/README.md

 # HelpBot

-In-progress Python 3 Discord bot using discord.py and Google's Text-to-speech via the gTTS Python library.
+In-progress Python 3 Discord bot using Discord.py, Useless Facts API, and Google's Text-to-Speech via the gTTS Python library.

 # Current Features

 **Text-to-speech:** Using the bot's tts command (mentioning the bot with @ and using the format "tts [message to be played]") will contact Google's text-to-speech API with the desired text and save its response as tts.mp3.
-The bot will then join the voice channel where the user resides and convert/playback the mp3 over the Discord voice channel.
+The bot will then join the voice channel where the user resides and FFMPEG convert/playback the mp3 over the Discord voice channel.

 **Magic 8-ball Response:**: When mentioning the bot with @ and ending the message with a question mark, the bot will reply with a randomized message and ASCII face from static.py.